SeldonIO/seldonio.github.com/advanced-recommender-config.md

 To switch on the test you set the zookeeper path ```/all_clients/<client_name>/alg_test_switch``` to contain the value ```true```.
 Similarly to stop a test you set this zookeeper node to contain ```false```.

-Multi-variant tests can be set up in the same manner by simply extending the number of variations and changing the ratios as appropriate.
+Multivariate tests can be set up in the same manner by simply extending the number of variations and changing the ratios as appropriate.
 The results of impressions and clicks will appear in the ctr-alg.log in the Seldon log folder.
 Seldon's codebase contains Spark algorithms to process these logs once they have been pushed to a central location by fluentd and produce CTR analytics.

 ## API Controlled Recommendion Variants and Tests<a name="recommendation-variants"></a>
 There are many situations where you want to control the algorithms run via the API itself, for example:

  * To have multiple recommendations per page, e.g. in-section recommendations and site-wide recommendations
  * To serve different recommendations for mobile users as opposed to desktop users
- * To run a multi-variant test on an API determined set of users, e.g. users who view a certain subsection of a web-site
+ * To run a multivariate test on an API determined set of users, e.g. users who view a certain subsection of a web-site

 These cases can be handled by passing a recommendation tag in the API call.
 The added parameter is ```recTag``` and it should contain a string keyword.
 This tag is matched against the configuration for a client and the apporpriate set of algorithms is run.
 If no match is found then a default set of algorihtms is run.
 An example configuration for this is shown in outline below: